Map illustrating Israeli settlement expansion in East Jerusalem.

 He also met Israeli officials, including Shimon Peres, the Israeli president, as part of his trip.

-But the moves on the diplomatic stage were overshadowed by violence on the ground in the West Bank.
+But the moves on the diplomatic stage come amid violence on the ground in the West Bank.

 Two Palestinians were shot dead by Israeli forces on Sunday,bringing to four the total number of Palestinians killed in the West Bank in the last two days.